Can Grammarly Replace An Editor And Proofreader?

 You can read my full Grammarly review for a lot more details about its features.

-And always remember that a free version is available that checks for critical mistakes.
+But always remember that a free version is available that checks for critical mistakes.

-In this case, you have a lot of options to help you correct spelling and grammar and write more accurately.
+In this case, you still have a lot of options to help you correct spelling and grammar and write more accurately.

 But there are many other free grammar apps you can choose to use.